JSSan97/ECS7016P-Assessment-3D/README.md

  Controls are as follows:
  - W - Move forward
  - S - Move backwards
- - A - Rotate Left
+ - A - Rotate Anticlockwise
- - D - Rotate Right
+ - D - Rotate Clockwise

 # Third Party Libraries
 Disclaimer!!
 I do not own any of the third party libraries.
 These libraries are located in Assets/Third Party.